notsaizino/quantus/README.md

 ---

 ## 🛠️ Requirements
-*Must be compiled on MSYS MINGW64*
+*Must be compiled on MSYS MINGW64, due to freeglut libraries.
+If you have them on windows, just run the .exe file that's in the source code folder.*
 **Python side**
 ```bash
 pip install opencv-python numpy Pillow